 Denial of Service (DoS) attacks and Distributed Denial of Service (DDoS) attacks are the same thing, only thing differentiating the two is scale.

 When you hear someone mention a DoS attack, you can expect the attack to be marginal (Qualifier: obviously marginal is very subjective and many would disagree that any DoS is marginal).
-In most instances, when you hear someone say DDoS, you can think the opposite (i.e., think grand!!).
+In most instances, when you hear someone say DDoS, you can think the opposite (think grand).

 In either case, whether a DoS or DDoS, the attacker is making use of one or more computers.
-DoS attacks are on the lower end of that spectrum while DDoS attacks are on the higher end of that spectrum, very large DDoS attacks can span 100’s if not 1,000’s of systems (often all compromised).
-In fact, many of those compromised servers can be your own website server, ever think of that?
+DoS attacks are on the lower end of that spectrum while DDoS attacks are on the higher end of that spectrum, very large DDoS attacks can use 100’s if not 1,000’s of systems (often all compromised).
+In fact, one of those compromised servers might be your own website server, ever think of that?
 There is also the possibility they leverage pingback features such as the one we shared earlier this week.

 In a denial-of-service (DoS) attack, an attacker attempts to prevent legitimate users from accessing information or services.
 By targeting your computer and its network connection, or the computers and network of the sites you are trying to use, an attacker may be able to prevent you from accessing email, websites, online accounts (banking, etc.), or other services that rely on the affected computer. – US CERT

 The proliferation of DoS/DDoS attacks is undoubtedly attributed to the ever-growing DDoS-for-hire service market, a.k.a Booter Service, and the media’s infatuation with the scale of such attacks.
 Brian Krebs wrote an outstanding article on the new norm when it comes to DDoS attacks – 200 – 500 Gbps(GBPS = Gigabytes Per Second).
-Now that is very large folks.
+Now, for those unfamiliar with Gigabytes Per Second – that is a very large amount of data, folks.
 These are not likely the things you, as everyday website owners will be facing though.
 What you’re more likely to experience are a much smaller scale, think less than 20 GBPS on average.

 Why DDoS a Website?